aFarkas/lazysizes/README.md

 **Important: How ``sizes`` is calculated**: The automatic sizes calculation takes the width of the image.
 If it is below ``50`` (can be configured through the ``minSize`` option), lazySizes traverses up the DOM tree until it finds a parent which is over ``50`` and uses this number.
 Often the following general CSS rule might help: ``img[data-sizes="auto"] { display: block; }``. (see also [specifying image/iframe dimensions](#specify-dimensions))

 ##Recommended markup patterns
-For some image bots (search engines and social networks), legacy browsers (IE8) or JS disabled browsers, it is important to serve a usable ``src`` attribute:

 ###LQIP
 The LQIP pattern (low quality image placeholder).
 Simply add a low quality image as the ``src``: